 There are rare items such as old childhood games and traditional Indian household items!

-It’s free to visit this museum too which is under the Penang Hindu Endowments Board (PHEB)!
+It’s free for visitors to visit this museum too which is under the Penang Hindu Endowments Board (PHEB)!

 Getting To Penang Museum

-Book a private tour with RayTheTour for easy transport around the city!
+Book a private tour for easy transport around the city!

 Having a local experienced guide to show you around ensures that you only see the best of what Penang has to offer!

-You can easily include a Penang museum into our flexible itineraries that start from morning and end in the evening!
+You can easily include a Penang museum into their flexible itineraries that start from morning and end in the evening!